georgezacharia/covid_19_data_analysis_python/README.md

-# COVID-19 Dataset Analysis with Python
+# 🌍 COVID-19 Global Data Analysis

-## Introduction
+### 🎯 Project Objective

-This repository contains an analysis of a COVID-19 dataset.
-The dataset includes information on the number of confirmed cases, deaths, and recoveries for various regions on specific dates.
-The purpose of this analysis is to gain insights into the spread and impact of the COVID-19 pandemic.
+To analyze and visualize the global impact of COVID-19 using data from various regions, focusing on confirmed cases, deaths, and recoveries.

 ## Dataset Description